ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 ## Security overview

 Prio assumes a powerful adversary with the ability to compromise an unbounded number of clients.
-In doing so, the adversary can input malicious (yet truthful) to the aggregation function.
+In doing so, the adversary can provide malicious (yet truthful) inputs to the aggregation function.
 Prio also assumes that all but one server operates honestly, where a dishonest server does not execute the protocol faithfully as specified.
 The system also assumes that servers communicate over secure and mutually authenticated channels.
 In practice,